tomlqc/about-quantum/source/about/story.rst

 * edit the contents on my local computer, without depending on a web app ;
 * use a versioning system.

+Additionally I wanted the page to render nicely on large screens as well as on mobile devices.

-This is why I chose `Sphinx <https://www.sphinx-doc.org/>`_, that was created for documenting *python* code, and has everything I was looking for.
+This is why I chose `Sphinx <https://www.sphinx-doc.org/>`_, that was initially designed for documenting *python* code, and has everything I was looking for.

-In some sense, it looks like I am building a *Quantum Science Manual* :)
+So, finally, it looks a bit like I am building a *Quantum Science Manual*. :)

 ..
 EOF -----------------------------------------------------------------------